lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

   https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Once Homebrew is installed on your Mac, Docker installation has become as easy as:
+Once Homebrew is installed on your Mac, Docker installation is as easy as:

 ```shell
 brew cask install virtualbox